aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_aws.md

       --ignorefile string                 specify .trivyignore file (default ".trivyignore") --include-deprecated-checks         include deprecated checks
-      --include-non-failures              include successes and exceptions, available with '--scanners misconfig' --list-all-pkgs                     enabling the option will output all packages regardless of vulnerability --max-cache-age duration            The maximum age of the cloud cache.
+      --include-non-failures              include successes and exceptions, available with '--scanners misconfig' --list-all-pkgs                     output all packages in the JSON report regardless of vulnerability --max-cache-age duration            The maximum age of the cloud cache.
 Cached data will be required from the cloud provider if it is older than this. (default 24h0m0s)
       --misconfig-scanners strings        comma-separated list of misconfig scanners to use for misconfiguration scanning (default [azure-arm,cloudformation,dockerfile,helm,kubernetes,terraform,terraformplan-json,terraformplan-snapshot])
   -o, --output string                     output file name